 In late winter or early spring, apply Searles Fruit & Citrus Plant Food to the soil out to the drip line (the area of soil immediately underneath the branches of the bush) and thoroughly water afterward.

 Many plants can absorb nutrients through their leaves even more quickly than they can through their roots.
 For immediate results, it is therefore advisable to liquid feed over the leaves of the plant as well as onto the soil.
 This is commonly referred to as ‘foliar feeding’.
 A handy tip when foliar feeding is to apply the fertiliser early in the morning or later in the afternoon.
 Avoid foliar fertilising in the middle of the day as this can cause leaf burn.
 We recommend SeaMax® Organic Fertiliser Liquid.
 For instant feeding to provide essential nutrients for flower and fruit production use Searles Flourish Fruit & Citrus Soluble Plant Food.

 Caring for citrus trees

 Citrus trees have been bred for their prolific ability to bear fruit, and it can be exciting to see some freshly planted young trees bearing their first flush of flowers and fruit within the first year of planting.
 However, it is advisable to remove this early crop before it is able to develop.
 A young tree needs to focus its early years on increasing its size and establishing a healthy root system.
-This will help it to anchor itself in your garden and will make it more resistant to winds and drought.
+This will help it anchor itself in your garden and make it more resistant to winds and drought.
 Bearing fruit can be a considerable strain on its resources, so allow the tree to grow to a healthy size before it to bears a crop of fruit.
 This way, your tree will be hardier and more prolific in the long term.

 Pest & Diseases on citrus trees